OWASP/www-project-mobile-app-security/README.md

 # Mobile Security Guide Website repo

-This repo has the files for http://www2.owasp.org/www-project-mobile-security-testing-guide/.
-Please make sure you create a PR for changes.
-More to come soon.
+This repo has the files for https://owasp.org/www-project-mobile-security-testing-guide/.

+A few things to keep in mind:

+ - For changes: file a [PR](https://github.com/OWASP/www-project-mobile-security-testing-guide/pulls) (Fork this repo, create changes on your local fork and then do a PR, like described in [the MSTG](https://github.com/OWASP/owasp-mstg/blob/master/CONTRIBUTING.md#how-to-set-up-your-contributor-environment), just make sure you use the right url (github.com/OWASP/www-project-mobile-security-testing-guide instead of github.com/OWASP/owasp-mstg/)
+ - If you see an issue, but do not have the time to file a PR: file an [issue](https://github.com/OWASP/www-project-mobile-security-testing-guide/issues)
+ - If your issue is not picked up timely, contact us on Slack (See the [MSTG repo](https://github.com/OWASP/owasp-mstg/) for more details).
+ - Please adhere to the [Code of Conduct](https://github.com/OWASP/owasp-mstg/blob/master/CODE_OF_CONDUCT.md) when filing issues, filing PRs or reviewing them.